anirudh-248/the-hidden-rack/README.md

 # The Hidden Rack

-**The Hidden Rack** is a modern fashion-focused web application designed to provide users with a seamless and stylish browsing experience.
-This repository currently includes the frontend of the application.
-Backend development is in progress and will be integrated soon.
+**The Hidden Rack** is a modern e-commerce platform dedicated to offering a curated selection of stylish, high-quality clothing for fashion-forward shoppers.
+With a clean, user-friendly interface and secure checkout, The Hidden Rack makes discovering and buying fashion an effortless and enjoyable experience.

 🔗 **Live Site:** [the-hidden-rack.vercel.app](https://the-hidden-rack.vercel.app)

 ## 🛠️ Technologies Used

 ### Frontend

 - React.js (with Vite)
 - Tailwind CSS